Super Lawyers - Badge

 The initial hours and days after workplace accidents can be disorienting.
 However, the steps you take could make a difference in a potential legal case.
 Here are some general steps injured farm workers should take:

-• Seek medical attention – Even if you aren’t sure that you have been injured, it is important you seek immediate medical attention.
-Many injuries are not obvious at the accident scene and can only be diagnosed by a trained doctor.
-Should you need to file a personal injury claim, your medical records will serve as important evidence of your farm accident injuries in court;
+• Seek immediate medical attention – Many injuries are not obvious at the accident scene and can only be diagnosed by a trained doctor.
+Your medical records will serve as important evidence of your farm injuries in court;

-• Report the injury – You will need to also report your injuries right away.
-Depending on the nature of your farm injuries and your role on the farm, farm accident victims may need to report injuries to different people.
+• Report the injury – Depending on the nature of your injuries and your role on the farm, farm accident victims may need to report injuries to different people.
 This can include your employer, your client (if you’re an independent contractor), and any applicable insurance companies.
 If you aren’t sure of who to report your accident injuries to, a farm accident attorney can help;

-• Seek help from an experienced farm accident lawyer – Schedule a consultation with a farm accident lawyer to learn more about your legal rights to seek compensation after your injury.
+• Seek legal representation – Schedule a consultation with a farm accident lawyer to learn more about your legal rights to financial compensation after your injury.
 Depending on the nature and circumstances surrounding your farm accident, you could be entitled to workers’ compensation benefits and/or eligible to file a personal injury lawsuit.

 Farm Accident Injury Claims Have a Deadline